-Deposit for future stock subscriptions
+Deposits for future stock subscriptions

-Deposit for future stock subscriptions is recorded at historical cost.
-According to Financial Reporting Bulletin (FRB) No. 6 as issued by SEC, it is classified as equity when all of the following criteria are met:
+Deposits for future stock subscriptions are recorded at historical cost.
+According to Financial Reporting Bulletin (FRB) No. 6 as issued by SEC, these are classified as equity when all of the following criteria are met: